IBM/MFP-JSONStore-OfflineSync/README.md

 Follow the instructions in [Step 7](https://github.com/IBM/Ionic-MFP-App#step-7-run-application-on-android-phone) of base project to run the application on Android phone.

 ## Step 8.
 Test the app functionality in offline mode

+A note on how the offline mode is supported for each of the pages in MyWard app: (Note: Ionic page is the equivalent of [iOS View](https://developer.apple.com/library/content/documentation/WindowsViews/Conceptual/ViewPG_iPhoneOS/CreatingViews/CreatingViews.html) or [Android Activity](https://developer.android.com/guide/components/activities/))

+* `Login` page:
+  - The first time the app is launched (after installation), the user login will work only in online mode.
+This is to make sure that the user credentials are validated by making a call to MFP security adapter.
+Once the user authentication succeeds, subsequent login attempts by the same user are supported in offline mode with the help of encrypted JSONStore.

+* `Home` page: (downstream sync)
+  - JSONStore sync for Cloudant data
+  - imgcache.js caches the image thumbnails loaded from Cloud Object Storage

+* `Problem Detail` page: (downstream sync)

+  For those grievances for which the deatils are previously seen in online mode:
+  - JSONStore for Cloudant data
+  - imgcache.js caches image loaded from Cloud Object Storage
+  - [Cordova plugin for Google Maps](https://github.com/mapsplugin/cordova-plugin-googlemaps#what-is-the-difference-between-this-plugin-and-google-maps-javascript-api-v3) makes sure that the map view even works if the device is offline

+* `Report New Problem` page: (upstream sync)
+  - Data to be uploaded to Cloudant stored in JSONStore which later syncs it with Cloudant when device comes online.
+  - Image and thumbnail stored in local storage, and later uploaded to Cloud Object Storage when devices comes online.
+  - Google Maps view will work for previously visited regions.